binkley/kotlin-veil/README.md

 - Data rows representing objects each has a unique "id" key
 - The code does not use an actual database, rather a "fake" data source
 - Implementation uses JDK proxies
-- The code demonstrates "piercing the veil"
+- The code demonstrates "piercing the veil" and "unpierceable veils"

 One might say, "Use an ORM"!
 The point of veiled objects is lighter-weight code without the complexity of an ORM.